 He is choosing to say that he will work on being better, he will learn from his mistakes and he is conscious of his actions.
 Together, you can determine what accountability looks like in each situation.

 If your partner splurged on an extravagant shopping spree for himself and now you can’t replace your broken stove.
 You must work together to determine what accountability means in this situation.

 Maybe your partner returns some of his purchases, maybe he works overtime to earn extra income or maybe he seeks some financial advice on budgeting to ensure this mistake does not happen again.

 I know, it’s not simple, and it’s not easy, but I’m here to help.

 Are you debating whether cheating is a forgivable offense?
 Are you heartbroken that your partner has cheated yet again?
-In module 6, we even dive into forgiving the unfaithful.
+A Virtual Coaching Session can help.